-- 1. If you forget your user name or password, click "can't access your account?" - 2.
-For security purposes, if you are unsuccessful after 10 attempts to log in to your account, the system automatically locks your account for 10 minutes.

-- 3. If the school district locks a student's account and the student tries to log in, the student receives a message stating that his/her account is locked.
-If a parent tries to log in, the student's icon is disabled, and a hover tip displays stating the account is locked. - 4.
-If the school district disables your account and you try to log in, a message appears on the Login screen stating your account is disabled.
+- 1. If you forget your username or password, click "can't access your account?" - 2.
+For security purposes, if you are unsuccessful after 10 attempts to log in to your account, the system automatically locks your account for 10 minutes. - 3.
+If the school district locks a student's account and the student tries to log in, the student receives a message stating that his/her account is locked.
+If a parent tries to log in, the student's icon is disabled, and a hover tip displays stating the account is locked.